Department of Labor Logo United States Department of Labor

 • Start or stop generators, turbines, and other equipment as necessary

-Electricity is one of our nation’s most vital resources.
-Power plant operators, distributors, and dispatchers control power plants and the flow of electricity from plants to substations, which distribute electricity to businesses, homes, and factories.
-Electricity is generated from many sources, including coal, gas, nuclear energy, hydroelectric energy (from water sources), wind, and solar power.
+Power plant operators, distributors, and dispatchers control power plants and the flow of electricity from plants to substations, which distribute electricity to businesses, homes, and other structures.

 Nuclear power reactor operators control nuclear reactors.
-They adjust control rods, which affect how much electricity a reactor generates.
-They monitor reactors, turbines, generators, and cooling systems, adjusting controls as necessary.
-Operators start and stop equipment and record the data produced.
-They also respond to abnormalities, determine the causes, and take corrective action.
+They maintain or adjust power output and monitor reactors, turbines, generators, and cooling systems.
+Operators start and stop equipment and record and evaluate data produced from monitoring instruments, ensuring that power-generation facilities are safe and efficient.
+They respond to abnormalities, determine the causes, and take corrective action.
+They also direct and inspect maintenance and testing activities.

 Power distributors and dispatchers, also known as systems operators, control the flow of electricity as it travels from generating stations to substations and users.
-In exercising such control, they monitor and operate current converters, voltage transformers, and circuit breakers over a network of transmission and distribution lines.
+They monitor and operate current converters, voltage transformers, and circuit breakers over a network of transmission and distribution lines.
 They prepare and issue switching orders to route electrical currents around areas that need maintenance or repair.
-They detect and respond to emergencies, such as transformer or transmission line failures, which can cause cascading power outages over the network.
-They may work with plant operators to troubleshoot electricity generation issues.
+They also detect and respond to emergencies, such as transformer or transmission line failures, which can cause cascading power outages over the network.

-Power plant operators control, operate, and maintain machinery to generate electricity.
-They use control boards to distribute power among generators and regulate the output of several generators.
+Power plant operators control and maintain machinery to generate electricity from sources other than nuclear reactors.
+They use control boards and other equipment to distribute power among generators and to regulate the output of several generators.
 They monitor instruments to maintain voltage and electricity flows from the plant to meet fluctuating consumer demand throughout the day.

 Work Environment About this section